IoT in manufacturing:

 IoT devices used in manufacturing include smart sensors, edge devices, industrial robots, and RFID tags.
 These devices are used to monitor and collect data from production lines, detect potential problems in the supply chain, and coordinate automation processes across plants.

-Why is IoT important in the manufacturing industry?
+What are the benefits of IoT in the manufacturing industry?

-IoT is important in the manufacturing sector because it enables companies to improve production efficiency, reduce operational costs, increase quality and safety, create new services, and drive innovation.
-With IoT devices providing real-time data and insights into manufacturing operations, manufacturers can make informed decisions and, ultimately, improve bottom lines.
+IoT enables manufacturing companies to improve production efficiency, reduce operational costs, increase product quality and workers’ safety, and drive innovation.
+With IoT devices providing real-time data and insights into manufacturing operations, manufacturers can make informed decisions and, ultimately, improve their bottom lines.

 What is the future of IoT in manufacturing?